-Reclaimed Beams were the backbones in factories that fueled the Industrial Revolution over 100 years ago.
+Reclaimed Wood Beams were the backbones in factories that fueled the Industrial Revolution over 100 years ago.
 Now they support Design in new undertakings.

 Before modern woodworking equipment standardized the process, reclaimed beams were often rough sawn or hand hewn with simple tools that left imperfect cuts, that constitute a large part of their appeal.